Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

 Figure~\ref{fig:loss} presents a quantitative comparison of the MAE for the drag reduction rate ($\widetilde{R_D}$).
 In this study, $\widetilde{R_D}$ is adopted as the primary metric because its error trends are consistent with those of other detailed turbulence statistics, thereby serving as a global indicator of the model performance.
 Note that a comprehensive evaluation of the turbulence statistics is provided in Section~\ref{sine_one}.
-The comparison is conducted among three distinct model configurations: the baseline model without physical components (equivalent to the framework by Matsubara et al.~\cite{Matsubara}), the model incorporating the wall shear stress constraint ($\mathcal{L}_{\tau_w}$), and the model incorporating both continuity and wall shear stress constraints ($\mathcal{L}_{continuity} + \mathcal{L}_{\tau_w}$).
-It is evident that the physics-informed approach successfully reduces the mean MAE compared to the baseline.
+Here, $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ represents the ensemble average of $\mathrm{MAE}(\widetilde{R_D})$ over all data points (i.e., the eight test cases in the present figure).
+This metric is used to compare multiple cases with different training conditions.
+The comparison is conducted among three distinct model configurations: the baseline model without physical components (equivalent to the framework by \citet{Matsubara}), the model incorporating the wall shear stress constraint ($\mathcal{L}_{\tau_w}$), and the model incorporating both continuity and wall shear stress constraints ($\mathcal{L}_{continuity} + \mathcal{L}_{\tau_w}$).
+It is evident that the modification for loss function with the target physical quantity successfully reduces $\widehat{\mathrm{MAE}(\widetilde{R_D})}$ compared to the baseline.
 In particular, the introduction of the $\mathcal{L}_{\tau_w}$ term plays a significant role in improving the accuracy of the drag reduction rate, which is the primary metric of this study.
 In contrast, the inclusion of the continuity equation term was found to be ineffective.
 This result can be attributed to the global minimization of the total loss function, which tends to relatively underestimate the wall shear stress error.
 As a result, the inclusion of the continuity constraint was found to mainly affect the global and radial consistency of the predicted velocity field, while no clear improvement was observed in the drag reduction prediction.
-Consequently, the results presented in the remainder of this study are based on the physics-informed model incorporating only the $\mathcal{L}_{\tau_w}$ constraint.
+Consequently, the results presented in the remainder of this study are based on the model incorporating only the $\mathcal{L}_{\tau_w}$ constraint.